 Immigration Arrangements for Non-local Graduates (IANG)

-Non-local graduates who have obtained an undergraduate or higher qualification in a full-time locally-accredited programme in Hong Kong are allowed to stay in Hong Kong for 12 months without other conditions of stay.
+Non-local graduates who have obtained an undergraduate or higher qualification in a full-time locally-accredited programme in Hong Kong may apply to stay/return in Hong Kong for 12 months without other conditions of stay.
 They do not even need a job offer to be eligible for the arrangement if they apply within 6 months after graduation.

-Non-local graduates admitted under the IANG may apply for extension of stay to work in Hong Kong within 4 weeks before their limit of stay expires.
-Upon application, the non-local graduates are required to have secured an offer of employment which is at a level commonly taken up by degree holders and the remuneration package is set at market level.
+Persons admitted under the IANG may apply for extension of stay in the HKSAR within 4 weeks before their limit of stay expires.
+Upon applying for extension, non-local graduates are required to have secured an offer of employment which is at a level commonly taken up by degree holders and the remuneration package is at market level.
 For those who have established or joined in business in the HKSAR, they are required to produce proof of their business.
-Successful applicants will normally be permitted to remain on time limitation on a 2-2-3 years pattern without other conditions of stay.
+Successful applicants will normally be permitted to remain on time limitation only without other conditions of stay on the 2-2-3 years pattern.

 The IANG has been well-received right from the beginning, with the number of applications increasing year on year.
-Up to end 2014, over 40,000 non-local graduates have been approved to stay in or return to Hong Kong after graduation.
+Up to end 2017, over 70,000 non-local graduates have been approved to stay in or return to Hong Kong after graduation,

 For more information, please visit the Immigration Department’s website

 You may also obtain more information on the IANG in the pamphlet

 published by the Immigration Department on the various admission schemes for talents, professionals and entrepreneurs.